techiecaro/remblob/README.md

 # Remblob

-Command line tool makeing working with remote files esier.
+Command line tool making working with remote files easier.

 It lets you edit or view remote files in your local editor.